Kalahnar/CodeJamGame/README.md

 # CodeJamGame
 Game for CodeJam

 It's a Unity game.
-A shitty Unity game.
+A unfinished, unpolished Unity game.